-One of the most recurring human follies is the seemingly endless attempts to cross the car with an airplane.
+One of the most recurring human follies are the seemingly endless attempts to cross the car with an airplane.
 Why?
 The two have such profoundly different purposes and requirements, and there’s so little that they actually share.
-Can’t dreamy-eyed engineers get past the idea that a passenger cabin and a set of wheels is not really enough to share effectively.
-Perhaps the most amusing looking but tragic examples is the AVE Mizar, an ill-fated (did I give too much away?) attempt to make the Pinto airborne.
+Can’t dreamy-eyed engineers get past the idea that a passenger cabin and a set of wheels is not really enough to share effectively?
+Perhaps the most amusing looking but tragic example is the AVE Mizar, an ill-fated attempt to make the Pinto airborne.
 Maybe a trebuchet would have been much easier.

 The rear Skymaster engine was retained, and it was intended to be the sole power plant during cruise.
-But for take-off and climb, the Pinto’s engine was also called on.
-Exactly how that was accomplished has been lost in the mists of time.
+But for take-off and climb, the Pinto’s engine was also going to be called on.
+Exactly how that was to be accomplished has been lost in the mists of time.
+Apparently that was never really figured out, as the Skymaster’s original 220 hp rear engine was replaced by a 300hp engine to compensate somewhat for the loss of the front engine, as well as the Pinto’s considerable weight.
+From the looks of the picture showing the engine attached to the rear of the Pinto, the weight hanging out in the back looks like it’s overwhelming the rear suspension.

-And of course, upon landing again, the Pinto would be quickly unbolted and driven away, although with a very heavily burdened dashboard, if that clipping picture above makes all to obvious.
+And of course, upon landing again, the Pinto would be quickly unbolted and driven away, although with a very heavily burdened dashboard, as that clipping picture above makes all to obvious.

 Honestly, as a James Bond fan, I’m amazed that this ill-fated flight took place the same year that the film “The Man With the Golden Gun” was released.
 I would have expected one to somehow influence the other.
 That flying AMC Matador was the first thing I thought of when I saw this post.